wahyu1337/js-calc/README.md

 - finishes all layout, using flexbox.
 - finishes all the function, number button, operator button, clear button etc...
+- updating new decimal button, decimal button now works properly. using (NOT INCLUDES "!element.includes")

 ** This Will be Updated frequently to keep an updated what i'm doing ** (THE PROJECT HAVEN'T FINISH YET)